 Chapters - Latin America

 The main objective of this chapter is to develop educational activities with the aim to increase knowledge and to ensure trainings in the field of Pharmacovigilance.
 We would like the Latin-American chapter to be an independent forum for people working in regulatory agencies, academia, hospitals, and also in pharmaceutical companies.
-Since its creation, new members have joint ISoP in Latin-America.
+Since its creation, new members from Latin America have joined ISoP.

 - UBA (National University of Buenos Aires)